 So where does the holiday come from?

 Despite these conflicting claims of who was first, the issue has been seemingly settled.
-Waterloo, New York is the birthplace of Memorial Day as decreed by the state and federal governments.
-Governor Nelson A. Rockefeller signed a proclamation on March 7, 1966 recognizing the birth of the holiday there.
-The U.S. Congress agreed when both House and Senate passed House concurrent Resolution 587 on May 19, 1966.
-President Lyndon B. Johnson also endorsed the designation as he similarly declared the hamlet the birthplace of Memorial Day.
+Waterloo, New York, is the birthplace of Memorial Day as decreed by the state and federal governments.
+Governor Nelson A. Rockefeller signed a proclamation on March 7, 1966, recognizing the birth of the holiday there.
+The U.S. Congress agreed when both House and Senate passed House Concurrent Resolution 587 on May 19, 1966.
+President Lyndon B. Johnson endorsed the designation as he similarly declared the hamlet the birthplace of Memorial Day.

-Today the premier observance takes place in Arlington National Cemetery were the president lays a wreath at the Tomb of the Unknowns followed by an address in the amphitheater.
+Today the premier observance takes place in Arlington National Cemetery, where the president lays a wreath at the Tomb of the Unknown Soldier followed by an address in the amphitheater.
 There rites were first held in Arlington on May 30, 1868, four years after burials started at General Robert E. Lee’s former Virginia estate.

 One hundred fifty years ago, in anticipation of the 1:00 ceremony, flowers, and wreaths were gathered from the general public, the botanical gardens, the President’s Conservatory, and the Treasury gardens.
 The floral tributes and attendees all crossed the Potomac River to Arlington via the Long Bridge.

-With opening ceremonies concluded, a procession was formed that included the Children of Soldiers’ and Sailors’ Orphan Asylum, the Committee on Decoration with the public falling in line to decorate graves sites.
-Once the graves have been festooned with flowers a final hymn and benediction close out the new Arlington observance.
-Hence the tradition begins in 1868 of a national celebration in a prominent cemetery.
+With opening ceremonies concluded, a procession was formed that included the Children of Soldiers’ and Sailors’ Orphan Asylum and the Committee on Decoration with the public falling in line to decorate grave sites.
+Once the graves had been festooned with flowers, a final hymn and benediction closed out the new Arlington observance.
+Hence the tradition began in 1868 of a national celebration in a prominent cemetery.

 This holiday has certainly evolved.
 It became more of a hybrid both before and since 1971.
 It can be both solemn and joyous, both formal and casual.
-In 1968, Congress created a three day weekend encompassing Memorial Day, by the Uniform Monday Holiday Act.
-In the intervening 47 years since the change became effective, Memorial Day has been hailed as the unofficial beginning of the summer season.
+In 1968, Congress created a three-day weekend encompassing Memorial Day through the Uniform Monday Holiday Act.
+In the intervening years since the change became effective, Memorial Day has been hailed as the unofficial beginning of the summer season.
 Inevitably, the holiday weekend has spawned merchandise sales, vacation getaways, and marked by swimming pool openings.
 Some of the solemnity of the day, in the eyes of some, was lost.
 Former U.S. Senator Daniel Inouye, a World War II veteran, saw it that way.
-In every session of Congress beginning in 1987, he introduced bills to move Memorial Day back to May 30 until his death in 2012.
+In every session of Congress beginning in 1987, until his death in 2012, he introduced bills to move Memorial Day back to May 30.

 What are appropriate festivities?
 By itself, a day off from work was celebratory, since there were few national holidays.
 As early as 1869, the New York Times warned that the original purpose of the day should not be lost.
 The paper remarked that “joy” was beginning to overtake solemnity.
 The New York Tribune in 1875 similarly stated that the tradition of Decoration Day was vanishing.
 Again in 1878, in the same newspaper, the lament was repeated.
 Historian James McPherson notes the trend continued in the 1880s: "Parades replaced processions.
 Commemoration gave way to celebration.
 Instead of doleful songs like 'Strew Blossoms on Their Graves' and 'Cheers or Tears,' veterans and their families sang spirited tunes like 'Rally 'Round the Flag,' 'Marching Through Georgia' and "Dixie.'"

-As the 19th century advanced, it was commonplace for businesses to close in northern states.
+As the 19th century advanced, it was commonplace to close businesses in Northern states.
 It became accepted to split the day: a visit to the cemetery in the morning was followed by relaxation and diversion in the afternoon.